BeamMP/Docs/docs/en/server/create-a-server.md

 #### 2.3.
 Filling out the key information

-Next, fill out the Server Name field (this is just the key name not the actual name of the server on the list), then click "Create".
+Next, fill out the Server Name field (this is just the keys name and not the actual name of the server on the list), then click "Create".
 Example:

 <figure class="image image_resized" style="width:44.84%;" markdown>
   ![](../../assets/content/keymaster_server_name.png)